sathyapriya-t/springboot/README.md

 **@CrossOrigin** - this annotation basically helps in sharing the same url.
 This is used because of security purpose.
 It is used to enable Cross-Origin Resource Sharing (CORS) on specific handler classes or methods.
 CORS is a security feature implemented by browsers to prevent web pages from making requests to a different domain than the one that served the web page.
-This is important for protecting users from malicious websites
+This is important for protecting users from malicious websites.

+**@ResponseStatus** - Annotation in Spring Boot is used to mark a method or exception class with a status code and reason that should be returned.
+Used Typically in exception to automatically return certain status when an exception is thrown.

+**@ResponseEntity** - that allows you to control the entire HTTP response, including the status code, headers, and body.
+It’s often used in controller methods to customize the response sent to the client.
+Typically used in controller methods to return certain status code.

 <p style="padding-left:80px;"> </p>